-Based on this criteria our success rate is more than 95% in penis enlargement surgery, which is significant higher than other clinics or even that which has been reported in the media.
+Based on this criteria our success rate is more than 95% in penis enlargement surgery, which is significantly higher than other clinics or even that which has been reported in the media.
 We believe a very important element that results in such successful rates, beyond the surgical skills of our doctors, is the correct patient matching to surgical technique and also the very extensive post-surgical follow up provided to our patients.
-Our experience suggest that this is of paramount importance for a holistic & successful surgical outcome.
+Our experience suggests that this is of paramount importance for a holistic & successful surgical outcome.

 Do you have any patient testimonials?